Our Coaches

 Addiction Treatment Providers: Working side by side with our treatment provider partners, we lead running/walking groups for their clients.
 Whether they are supporting the program by being part of the walks/runs or encouraging clients from behind the scenes, they are essential to the success of the program and the impact on the participants.

-Grantors, Sponsors and Donors: Financial support is the other key to program success.
+Grantors, Sponsors and Donors: Financial support and running shoe donations are the other keys to program success.
 Our generous grantors, sponsors and donors all help us support sobriety, one stride at a time.